Cherry Grove, New York

-Cherry Grove (often referred to locally as The Grove) is a hamlet in the Town of Brookhaven, Suffolk County, New York, United States.
+Cherry Grove (often referred to locally as the Grove) is a hamlet in the Town of Brookhaven, Suffolk County, New York, United States.
 It is located on Fire Island, a barrier island separated from the southern side of Long Island by the Great South Bay.
 The hamlet has approximately 300 houses on 41 acre, a summer seasonal population of 2,000 and a year-round population of 15.

-Cherry Grove, along with nearby Fire Island Pines, is considered one of the most popular lesbian, gay, bisexual, and transgender (LGBT)-accepting resort communities in the United States.
-The New York Times quoted one homeowner at Cherry Grove that, "this [is a] wonderful environment where you could be gay and open and hold hands and enjoy life...."
+Cherry Grove, along with nearby Fire Island Pines, is considered one of the most popular lesbian, gay, bisexual, and transgender (LGBT)–accepting resort communities in the United States.

 History

 19th century

 Cherry Grove dates its modern history to the 1868 purchase by Archer and Elizabeth Perkinson.
 They bought the land between Lone Hill (now Fire Island Pines) and the Cherry Grove Hotel from the ocean to the bay for 25 cents per acre and named the area for the black-cherry trees in the area.
 The Perkinsons opened a hotel in 1880.
 According to local legend Oscar Wilde stayed at the Perkinson Hotel.